eupnea-project/eupnea-project.github.io/docs/chromebook/firmware-comparison.md

-# Depthboot vs EupneaOS vs Crouton vs RW_LEGACY vs UEFI
+# Depthboot vs Crouton vs RW_LEGACY vs UEFI

 This is a small pros and cons summary of the different methods of running Linux on Chromebooks.
 It should help you decide which method is best for you.